Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \subsection{Locally homogeneous 3-dimensional solenoidal Laminations}

-Let $(N,G)$ be one of the eight Thurston geometries where $N$ is an oriented, simply connected, geometric 3-manifold and $G$ the corresponding group of orientation-preserving isometries acting transitively on $N$.
-Here is the list of these geometric manifolds:
+Let $(N,G)$ be one of the eight Thurston geometries where $N$ is an oriented, simply connected, geometric 3-manifold and $G$ the corresponding group of {\it orientation-preserving} isometries acting transitively on $N$.
+Here is the list of these geometric manifolds with their corresponding group of isometries which homotopic to the identity: